GioeleLSPD/The-Framework-Five/README.md

 Feature 3: click on the initial letter of an artist in order to know the number of songs of the artist presnet in our csv.

+Feature 4: obtain a random song to discover

 # **Dataset**